davidlord/Buffett-bot/README.md

 # Buffett-bot

-Avanza daytrading bot, mainly for educational purposes.
+Creating a daytrading bot, mainly for educational purposes.